 The place was first developed by John Harold Abbott who wanted a retreat from the tiresome life of the plains.
 Though this was established during the early part of the 20th century, it has succeeded to keep its identity till now.

-Abbott Mount has spectacular trails and walkways that make the picnicker spell bound.
+Abbott Mount has spectacular trails and walkways that make the picnicker spellbound.
 The place encompasses a cluster of thirteen Cottages set in the midst of five acres of marvellous woods.
-On its pictorial ambiance, this hamlet holds a lovely church, which provides an ethereal appeal to its magnificence.
+On its pictorial ambience, this hamlet holds a lovely church, which provides an ethereal appeal to its magnificence.

 How to get there: